-During journalism school, I grew to admire writers who distinguished themselves through their professional works.
-But, I also must confess that I developed a very strong attraction to the well-known practice of writers who use a pseudonym.
-I discovered in those days that Mark Twain was the pen name of Samuel Langhorne Clemens.
-Filtered through the perceptions of a teenage boy, that was the coolest thing I had ever come to know about the writing profession.
+When I was a boy, I had an irrational fear that I would turn out to be merely an ordinary man.
+When I was in my 20s during journalism school, I grew to admire writers who distinguished themselves through their professional works.
+I developed a very strong attraction to the well-known practice of writers who use a pseudonym.
+I knew that Mark Twain was the pen name of Samuel Langhorne Clemens.
+Filtered through the perceptions of my youth, that was the coolest thing I had ever come to know about the writing profession.

 No surprise that Mark Twain has remained my favorite American writer of all time.
 Not that I think I am as good as he was or ever will be.
 But, I seek to be humorous like him, to tell vivid and imaginative stories like he told, and, yes, to have a memorable nom de plume like his.
 I created a pseudonym for myself that would sound considerably more Old World ethnic compared to my own birth name while being a name that everyone should recognize no ordinary person would ever have.